BinomialLLC/basis_universal/README.md

 `basisu -xuastc_ldr_6x6 -quality 75 -effort 4 x.png`

 An alias for `-xuastc_ldr_6x6` is `-ldr_6x6i` (where 'i'="intermediate").

-The options `-xuastc_arith`, `-xuastc_zstd` (the default), and `-xuastc_hybrid` control the XUASTC LDR profile used.
-The arithmetic profile trades off transcoding throughput for 5-18% better compression vs. the Zstd profile, and the hybrid profile is a balance between the two.

 All [14 standard ASTC block sizes](https://developer.nvidia.com/astc-texture-compression-for-game-assets) are supported, from 4x4-12x12: 4x4, 5x4, 5x5, 6x5, 6x6, 8x5, 8x6, 10x5, 10x6, 8x8, 10x8, 10x10, 12x10 and 12x12.
 The XUASTC LDR to BC7 transcoder has special optimizations for several common block sizes: 4x4, 6x6 and 8x6.
 When transcoding XUASTC LDR at these particular block sizes, most XUASTC blocks are *directly* transcoded to BC7, skipping the real-time analytical bc7f encoding step.

+More ASTC and XUASTC LDR specific options:

+  - The options `-xuastc_arith`, `-xuastc_zstd` (the default), and `-xuastc_hybrid` control the XUASTC LDR profile used.
+The arithmetic profile trades off transcoding throughput for 5-18% better compression vs. the Zstd profile, and the hybrid profile is a balance between the two.

+  - `-ts` or `-srgb` enables the sRGB profile (the default), and `-tl` or `-linear` enables the linear profile.

+  - `-weights X Y Z W` sets the unsigned channel error weights, used to favor certain channels during compression.

+  - Another set of XUASTC specific options overrides the windowed RDO behavior (windowed RDO is a separate and optional perceptual optimization vs. Weight Grid DCT): `-xy` enables and `-xyd` disables windowed RDO.
+By default, if Weight Grid DCT is not enabled (i.e. `-quality` isn't specified, or its set to 100), windowed RDO is disabled.
+Windowed RDO is automatically enabled if the quality level is less than 100, unless `-xyd` is specified.
+Also see the tool's help text for additional windowed RDO options: `-ls_min_psnr`, `-ls_min_alpha_psnr`, '-ls_thresh_psnr`, '-ls_thresh_alpha_psnr`, etc.

+  - `-xs` disables 2-3 subset usage and `-xp` disables dual plane usage (slightly higher compression and faster transcoding to BC7).

 - To compress an LDR sRGB image to a standard ASTC LDR 6x6 .KTX2 file, using effort level 4 (valid effort levels 0-10):